pakore/waysofworking/README.md

 - Your line manager
 - Your future self

 Keeping a customer happy is probably the most difficult task when developing software.
-So if you have the chance to make things easier for your customer, usually is the right way to go.
-For example, I had to create a new service with a new API.
-I asked myself: "_If I were a customer and I would be deciding if this API was useful for my team, what would help me decide_".
-I answered myself:
+Making things easier for your customer, usually is the right way to go.
+_If I were a customer and I would be deciding if this API was useful for my team, what would help me decide?_".
 - Superb documentation
 - OpenAPI description
 - Interactive examples
 - Some kind of playground
 - An intuitive API

-And suddenly I had a list of items to work on that would make the customer happy.
-I was proud of the quality of my work, which made me happy too.
-Customers could find what they were looking for right away, so I did not have to invest much time answering questions, which allowed me to focus on the next iterations.

-In a nutshell: **Imagine what your customer would want and your life will be easier.**
+In a nutshell: **Focus on the whole customer experience, not only on the product**

 ### Data-driven beats guess-driven

-As an architect, I come up with ideas about how to improve my services all the time.
-But just because I think they are good ideas, does not mean they really are.
-You should encourage your team to come up with ideas, but to take a decision these ideas have to be backed up with real data:
+Architectural decisions can have a big impact down the road.
+Experience is a great asset, but so are data and statistics.
+Try to evaluate ideas based on actual facts and not just on guesses:

 - Is your idea improving the critical path / bottleneck?
 (Throughput)
 - Is your idea solving a relevant use case or is an edge case?
 (Focus)